hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 The relevant part to start with is to look at [led-matrix.h](../include/led-matrix.h).

-You can would typically use the `CreateMatrixFromFlags()` factory to create an RGBMatrix and then go from there.
+You can would typically use the `RGBMatrix::CreateFromFlags()` factory to create an RGBMatrix and then go from there.

 ```C++